Trehinos/Juse/README.md

 **Juse is still in early development.**

-- For now, there are only 34 operations implemented.
+- For now, only few operations are implemented.
     You can play with if you are curious ;)
 - But there are a lot of features todo :
     - OpKeys are not fixed.